keithmaguire/keithmaguire.github.com/_posts/2013-02-01-refine-scraping-data-from-a-website.markdown

 So to create a new column which will contain all the appropriate URLs pointing to biodiversity.org.au:

-In the Species column choose Edit column, then Add column based on this column... and enter:
+In the Species column choose *Edit column*, then *Add column based on this column...* and enter:

 ```
 "http://biodiversity.org.au/name/"+cells.Genus.value+"%20"+value+".json"
 ```

-(results did not work when the space was just `" "` - hence `%20` instead)
+`%20` represents a space - it didn't work when the space was there as `" "`

 ![creating URL column](/images/scrapingafd/Selection_001.png)